ietf-wg-cellar/matroska-specification/index_matroska.md

 * A non-mandatory float Element **MUST NOT** have a default value other than 0x0p+0.

-* A non-mandatory string Element  **MUST NOT** have a default value, as empty string cannot be defined in the XML Schema.
+* A non-mandatory string Element  **MUST NOT** have a default value, as empty strings cannot be defined in the XML Schema.